HeroCC/AnaxiMap/README.md

 Enter Ending Latitude: 42.354185
 Enter Ending Longitude: -71.069741
 Zoom / Level of Detail (usually 0-18, larger = more data & detail): 16
+Would you like to stitch images together?
+(Y/n) y Format to save as [Blank for suggested, or .jpg, .png, .tiff, etc]:
 Tile Server URL: https://b.tile.openstreetmap.org/%zoom%/%xTile%/%yTile%.png Starting at North-West corner: [42.366661663732735, -71.0980224609375] Ending at South-East corner: [42.34636533160188, -71.0595703125]